briandfoy/3xx/README.md

 # Tools to grab the Location header

 I have to deal with lots of things that hide the actual URL from me.
-I have to grab some quarantined URL to get the real URL.
+I have to grab some quarantined URL to get the URL it will redirect to.
 All I want is the Location header:

 	$ 3xx http://www.some-filter-thing.com/?deadbeef
 	https://www.perl.com/

+If the next URL would do also do a redirect, you have to try this again.

 And, I have to do this in a variety of environments where different tools are avialable so I've done the same thing in different tools.